 On guitar, we execute rhythms by playing either with a down or an upstroke.

 How I wish my first teachers told me that this should have been played with the right hand keeping a pendulum movement throughout, all those rhythms could then be so easily translated to rhythmical symbols!

 This is in fact so easy that the beginner course only needs nine songs (as mentioned) and just fifteen strumming pattern exercises to get you going.

 If you can play up and down strokes and understand how this can be notated, playing rhythms, writing them down, and coming up with more variations is so, so easy…

 These were my biggest beginner mistakes.

-- Just seeing a chord as an image
+- Viewing and remembering a chord as an individual image.

-Since my time as a beginner (30 years ago now) I’ve been hooked on improving guitar tuition.
-For just $1 you can try it out for an entire month.
+Since my time as a beginner (30 years ago now), I’ve been hooked on improving guitar tuition.